ammarelriyali/Quiz-App/README.md

 # Quize app

-simple app for android and ios with some Quizess and result screen with score
+simple app for android and ios with some Quizzes and result screen with score